masonforest/www.masonforest.com/_posts/2018-03-15-why-im-building-elipticoin.markdown

 Ayrat found out that [Geoff Hayes](https://twitter.com/justhhgh) was also working on the same idea and—surprise!—his project was also called Exthereum.
 That made three engineers that had started the same project with the same name in San Francisco, Moscow, and Martha’s Vineyard.
-Arat reached out to Geoff, we merged in Geoff’s work, and we continued as a team.
+Ayrat reached out to Geoff, we merged in Geoff’s work, and we continued as a team.

 Geoff was also working on [Compound](https://compound.finance/), a company that